- Patient Administration Division

 Benefit Extension Programs

-There are three programs provided by the military to extend benefits for beneficiaries who are losing their privileges due to age, divorce, ETS, etc.
+There are three programs provided by the military to extend benefits for beneficiaries who are losing their privileges due to age, divorce, Expiration, Term of Service (ETS), etc.

-Sponsors who are applying for an ID card for an “incapacitated” unmarried dependent based on a serious medical condition diagnosed prior to their 21st birthday should contact the personnel in the Correspondence Section (Room 3-223, M-W-F, 0800-1600) to request a medical statement from the “child’s” primary physician (assuming that physician is at WBAMC).
+Sponsors who are applying for an ID card for an “incapacitated” unmarried dependent based on a serious medical condition diagnosed prior to their 21st birthday should contact the personnel in the Office Chief, PAD (Room 4C18, M-W-F, 8 AM - 4 PM) to request a medical statement from the “child’s” primary physician (assuming that physician is at WBAMC).
 This should be initiated approximately 3-6 months prior to the 21st birthday.
 The sponsor also must apply at Bldg 500, Fort Bliss ID Card Section, to receive forms to be completed to support the child’s financial dependency on the sponsor.
 Our staff in the Correspondence Section will help you get the medical statement; every other part of this process is conducted through Military Personnel.
 Incapacitation is defined by the military in Table 4-5, AFI 36-30026 (i).

 Back to Top